One-Vote Veto: Semi-Supervised Learning for Low-Shot Glaucoma Diagnosis: Experiments

-We also carry out a series of experiments w.r.t. different percentages of training data, as shown in Tab. \ref{tab.percentage_exp}, to further validate the effectiveness of our proposed LSL and SSL algorithms.
-When using less labeled training data ($0.5\%$ and $1.0\%$), the MTTNN performance degrades.
-However, its performance can still be greatly improved with OVV self-training (ACC, Fsc, and AUROC can be improved by up to 6\%, 11\%, and 0.08, respectively).
-In addition, when using over $10\%$ of the entire training data, the MTTNN performance saturates, and the OVV self-training can bring very limited improvements on MTTNNs.
+We also carry out a series of experiments with respect to different percentages of training data, as shown in Table \ref{tab.percentage_exp}, to further validate the effectiveness of our proposed low-shot and semi-supervised learning algorithms.
+The backbone CNNs trained via supervised learning on the small subsets generally perform worse than the MTSNs trained via low-shot and semi-supervised learning.
+With the labeled training data increase, the models' performance gets saturated.
+When using less labeled training data ($0.5\%$ and $1.0\%$), the MTSN performance degrades.
+However, its performance can still be greatly improved with OVV self-training (accuracy, F1-score, and AUROC can be improved by up to 6\%, 11\%, and 0.08, respectively).
+In addition, when using over $10\%$ of the entire training data, the MTSN performance saturates, and the OVV self-training can bring very limited improvements on MTSNs.